-It's important to know how to avoid the pressure of timeshare salespeople if you plan on attending.
+Knowing how to avoid the pressure of timeshare vendors if you plan on attending is important.
 The presentations can sometimes go on for hours as they hope to wear you down into making a sale.
 To leave a timeshare presentation with no obligation, study this step-by-step guide!

 Timeshare presentations are perhaps best known for how long they last.
 Sure, they say that it is 90 to 120 minutes long, but before you know it, several have passed.
 The best advice to prevent that from happening is to get in and get out!
 If you attend the presentation to meet eligibility for a gift or prize, stay for the time frame initially set.
 Have an alarm on your watch or phone as a reminder.

-The last thing to share with greedy salespeople is financial information.
-Under no circumstance should you provide your bank or credit card information.
+The last thing to share with a greedy salesperson is financial information.
+Under no circumstances should you provide your bank or credit card information.
 They may say it's a once-in-a-lifetime deal but only available today.
 Don't fall for it.
 There are thousands of timeshare properties, and they're not going anywhere.
 Keep your finances to yourself, and if you are interested in buying a timeshare, don't rush into it at a presentation.

 No matter what the salespeople put in front of you, don't sign it.
-As soon as you sign your name on a timeshare agreement, you are bound to uphold its terms and conditions.
+You are bound to uphold its terms and conditions as soon as you sign your name on a timeshare agreement.
 You're better off taking the documents home to review yourself or with a trusted financial advisor.

 In the end, just say no. Tell the first salesperson no, tell the second salesperson no, and so on!
-You are by no means obligated to buy a timeshare for accepting a gift offering from the resort.
+You are by no means obligated to buy a timeshare to accept a gift offered by the resort.
 Nevertheless, the salespeople may still make you feel that way.
 If you are not interested in timeshare ownership, do not lead them on.
 Let them know your feelings from the beginning of the presentation.